What Happened When I Prioritized Self-Care for a Week

 In the world of wellness, self-care seems to be the new avocado toast.
 A quick search for the term on Pinterest returns thousands of lovely ideas: buying yourself flowers, taking a hot bath, lighting a scented candle.
 On Instagram, millions of posts tagged #selfcare feature fuzzy socks and steaming mugs of tea.
 Even the New York Times has declared that "staying in the new going out."

 Technically, self-care describes any action "that an individual might take in order to reach optimal physical and mental health."
 Journaling, exercising, getting enough sleep, meditating, and turning down unnecessary obligations also count.
 It's linked to a host of mind-body benefits, including better relationships, improved mood, and lowered anxiety.
 (P.S.
-Here are 20 self-care resolutions you should make in 2017.)
+Here are 20 self-care resolutions you should make.)

 But as nice as self-care sounds, in theory, it's hard to put into practice.
 I would know.
 Lately, I'd been feeling burned out.
 I was exercising less and eating more than I should.
 I'd gained weight.
 Every morning I felt groggy, no matter how many hours of sleep I'd logged.
 Plus, anxious thoughts had started to invade my mind more often, causing me to worry over the littlest things.
 I found myself arguing with my mom and getting annoyed with my friends for no real reason.
 It was draining.